 Cinthya Ortiz (Fall 2016 Braven Fellow, San José State University)

-Forming a community amongst ourselves, sharing our stories, and our worries, has been the motivation to move past, yet another hurdle in my pursuit to academic and personal goals.
-Additionally, the continued support I have been receiving from family, friends, colleagues, and faculty at SJSU has not gone unnoticed and I am incredibly grateful.
+Forming a community amongst ourselves, sharing our stories, and our worries have been the motivation to move past, yet another hurdle in my pursuit of academic and personal goals.
+Additionally, the continued support I have received from family, friends, colleagues, and faculty at SJSU has not gone unnoticed and I am incredibly grateful.

-Personally, I have been encouraged by Marcos Pizarro, Mexican American Studies professor at SJSU, who has been speaking about Community Cultural Wealth and the assets that students like me bring to the world.
+Personally, I have been encouraged by Marcos Pizarro, Mexican American Studies professor at SJSU, who speaks about Community Cultural Wealth and the assets that students like me bring to the world.
 He emphasizes the importance of our story and how to utilize it to solve issues that daily people like me face in the current political and social climate.

 For me, there is no clearer career objective than to support my community and inform one another.
-Which actual job or career role I take to do that is still to be determined, but I do know that the need for Hispanic leadership in this country is great.
-We as a Hispanic community still hold less seats and titles in the workforce from local to Federal levels.
-I hope to play a role in closing closing that gap, and hope that this Hispanic Heritage Month you will join me.
+The career role I take is still to be determined, but I do know that the need for Hispanic leadership in this country is great.
+We as a Hispanic community still hold fewer seats and titles in the workforce from local to Federal levels.
+I hope to play a role in closing that gap and hope that you join me this Hispanic Heritage Month.